Super Rugby: Blues cling on to beat Waratahs and extend winning streak

 Their latest success takes them to fifth on the table and it was thoroughly deserved against a side packed with Wallabies who suffered the indignity of losing at home to the Sunwolves last weekend.

-Remarkably, it is the first time the Blues have strung four wins together since 2013.
+Remarkably, it is the first time the Blues have strung four wins together in the same season since 2011.
 They won a total of four last season.

 It was a victory built on patience too and a clinical ability to finish opportunities.
 That's something else MacDonald and his assistants Tom Coventry and Tana Umaga have managed to instil over the past five weeks.